zicat/tributary/doc/user_guide_config_detail.md

 ## Channel Detail

-A channel like data streaming can be appended data and consumed data by sinks repeatedly, the channel also has the ability of persistence.
+A channel like data streaming can be appended records and consumed records by sinks repeatedly, the channel also has the ability of persistence.

 Tributary service support to define multi channels in the application.properties.